dragonflydb/dragonfly/docs/quick-start/README.md

 You can use `redis-cli` to connect to `localhost:6379` or open a browser and visit `http://localhost:6379`

+**NOTE**: On some configurations, running with the `docker run --privileged ...` flag can fix some initialization errors.

 ## Step 2

 Connect with a redis client